krahets/hello-algo/en/docs/chapter_sorting/insertion_sort.md

 The overall flow of insertion sort is shown in Figure 11-7.

-1. Initially, the first element of the array has completed sorting.
+1. Initially, the first element of the array is already sorted.
 2. Select the second element of the array as `base`, and after inserting it into the correct position, **the first 2 elements of the array are sorted**.
 3. Select the third element as `base`, and after inserting it into the correct position, **the first 3 elements of the array are sorted**.
 4. And so on.
 In the last round, select the last element as `base`, and after inserting it into the correct position, **all elements are sorted**.